TerryHowe/ansible-modules-hashivault/README.rst

 Developer Note
 --------------
-One of the complicated problems with development and testing of this module is `ansible/module_utils/hashivault.py` is not a directory in itself which in my opinion is a problem with ansible.
-Because of this limitation with ansible, `pip install -e .` does not work like it would for other projects.
-If anyone has a workaround for that issue, let me know.
-Two potential ways to solve this problem are either use the `link.sh` script in the top level directory or run `rm -rf dist; python setup.py sdist` and `pip install ./dist/ansible-modules-hashivault-*.tar.gz` for every change.
+One of the complicated problems with development and testing of this module is :code:`ansible/module_utils/hashivault.py` is not a directory in itself which in my opinion is a problem with ansible.
+Because of this limitation with ansible, :code:`pip install -e .` does not work like it would for other projects.
+Two potential ways to work around this issue are either use the :code:`link.sh` script in the top level directory or run for every change:

+    rm -rf dist; python setup.py sdist
+    pip install ./dist/ansible-modules-hashivault-*.tar.gz

 License
 -------